 Biometric data and their regulation

-Let’s try to figure it out together
+Let’s try to clarify this issue together

 What is biometric data:

-What does the processing of biometric data mean:
+What does biometric data processing mean:

 Biometric data processing methods:

 Two main methods of biometric data processing are used in world practice, they are verification and identification, the difference between them is essential.
 Most often, these two methods are used to process biometric data to control access to both physical and virtual space (access to a specific server or system).